 “So you’re saying it’s important to invest in staff development.
 Is that right?”

 Several readers have asked me for advice on becoming fluent in English.
-Here are my suggestions for ways to improve your English fluency (as well as vocabulary and comprehension.)
+Here are my suggestions.
+(They'll improve your English vocabulary and comprehension, as well.)

 Difficulty with fluency is a frustrating but common problem.
 Two things help the most with fluency:

 See all the suggestions above for using English whenever you can.
-Especially practice with friends or Internet practice partners who are also learning, so you will not feel pressured to speak perfectly, without mistakes.
+Especially practice with friends or Internet practice partners who are also learning English.
+That way, you will not feel pressured to speak without mistakes.
 Keep using English and you will become more comfortable with it-- and more fluent!

 See Listening & Reading Comprehension Exercises for links and more ideas.